 The live standup comedy scene in Hong Kong is booming and it is now possible to watch live comedy four or five nights a week if you are so inclined.
 Here we cover standup – there’s also a burgeoning improv scene.
 Note that as of December 2018, TakeOut Comedy on Elgin Street has stopped its open mics and public shows, unless its schedule indicates otherwise.

 Monday – there is open mic every Monday at Bar 109 in Wan Chai.
-It starts around 8.30 p.m. and this is now the biggest open mic in Hong Kong.
+It starts at 8.30 p.m. and this is now the biggest open mic in Hong Kong.
 There is no cover charge.